ethanwicker/ethanwicker.github.io/_posts/2021-02-01-scikit-learn-columntransformer-pipeline.md

 column_transformer = ColumnTransformer(transformers=transformers_numeric)
 ```

-Just as before, we can fit the `ColumnTransformer` directly to our `DataFrame`, and then transform it as appropriately.
+Just as before, we can fit the `ColumnTransformer` directly to our DataFrame, and then transform it as appropriately.

 ```python
 >>> column_transformer.fit_transform(titanic_train)